Pandan Wajik Recipe (Soft, Chewy & Fragrant Indonesian Sticky Rice Dessert)

 You can serve green-hued snacks like kue apem, pandan serabi, or kue lumpang.
 This chewy wajik is perfect for your small gathering.

-FAQs about Pandan Wajik
+Pandan Wajik FAQs

 Pandan Wajik is made from glutinous rice, coconut milk, sugar, and fresh pandan extract or juice.
 It’s a chewy Indonesian sticky rice dessert with a nutty aroma and creamy texture.